SORMAS-Foundation/SORMAS-Project/docs/rubella-luxembourg-admin-config.md

 ## Disease.RUBELLA (#14288)

+- Set `primaryDisease` to true.
+Without it Rubella will not appear in the disease dropdown when adding a new case: `CaseCreateForm` builds that field with `addDiseaseField(DISEASE, showNonPrimaryDiseases=false, ...)`, so it lists active **and primary** diseases only. `Disease.RUBELLA`'s enum defaults ship with both `primaryDisease` and `caseSurveillanceEnabled` false, unlike Measles, Mumps, Syphilis and Congenital Rubella.
 - Set `caseSurveillanceEnabled` to true.
 - Set `incubationPeriodEnabled` to true.
 - Set `minIncubationPeriod` to 12.
 - Set `maxIncubationPeriod` to 23.
 - Decide and record whether `aggregateReportingEnabled` stays on alongside case surveillance - the two do not conflict.

+## Applying changes (#14288)

+- Saving through the admin UI is enough; no server restart is needed. `DiseaseConfigurationController`'s commit listener calls `saveDiseaseConfiguration(...)` and then `loadData()`, which repopulates the static maps that back the disease dropdowns (`primaryDiseases`, `caseSurveillanceDiseases`, `activeDiseases`).
+- The reload lives in that UI controller, **not** in the facade. `saveDiseaseConfiguration` on its own does not refresh anything, so a change applied by any other route - REST, a script, direct SQL - persists but leaves the caches stale until someone saves through the UI or the domain restarts.

 ## Feature toggle (#14289)